is, naturally, a subgenre of heavy metal

 - Revamp (Born from Ex-After Forever vocalist, Floor Jansen.)

-- Rotting Christ (also Black Metal)
+- Rotting Christ (also Black Metal and Folk Metal)

 - Septicflesh (along with Symphonic Metal and Death Metal)